 UPCOMING CPOB MEETING:

-The Board's next meeting will be held on January 11, 2022 in- person at Dallas City Hall in the Briefing Chambers room 6ES.
-You can also view the meeting via WebEx.
-To view the meeting via WebEx
+The Board's next meeting will be held on June 14, 2022, in person at Dallas City Hall in the Briefing Chambers, room 6ES at 5:30 pm.
+You can also view the meeting via WebEx by Clicking Here.
+The Agenda for the CPOB meeting is located below.

 To register to speak see the instructions below: